www.scantips.com

 EV = log₂ (fstop² / shutter time) (Using precise goal values of settings, nominals are Not precise)

-log₂(X) is log10(X)/log10(2) or loge(X)/loge(2) (can use any log base, so long as consistent.)
+log₂(X) is log10(X)/log10(2) or FWIW here, loge(X)/log10(2) (can use any log base, so long as consistent.)

-Or simpler, Javascript has a Math.log2() function.
+Or simpler, Javascript has a Math.log2() function which does this same step, dividing by log10(2).

-Caution: F/Stop Numbers increase towards less exposure, so to show proper EV ± sign, f/stop ratios must be reversed: Ratio of f/8 to f/4 is less exposure (-).
+Caution: f/stop Numbers increase towards less exposure, so to show proper EV ± sign, f/stop ratios must be reversed.
+Ratio of f/8 to f/4 is less exposure (-).
 But 8/4 increases (+) instead of 4/8 which decreases (-).
 In this calculator, this ratio is reversed in the math for B. instead of in the input fields (where it is how humans think of it).

 Caution about Programming Languages: